Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point

 \subsection{Organization of the paper}

-We start by defining fundamental objects required to state our main results in Section \ref{sec:not}.
-Our main results are in Section \ref{sec:struct-res}.
-In Section \ref{sec:disc} we discuss the relevance of this work as well as related literature.
-The remaining sections are devoted to proofs of the main results.
+\bbb{The rest of} Section \ref{sec:not} defines \bbb{key} objects required to state our main results.
+Section \ref{sec:struct-res} contains the main results.
+In Section \ref{sec:disc} we discuss the relevance of this work and related literature.
+The remaining sections are devoted to \bbb{the} proofs of the main results.